Konamiman/RookieDrive-FDD-ROM/README.md

 This project implements a standard MSX-DOS 1 DiskROM that allows using standard USB floppy disk drives, thus effectively turning Rookie Drive into an "old-school" MSX floppy disk controller with a few extra perks.
 A few variants are offered that differ in behavior as explained below.

+Since version 2.0 this ROM also supports working with disk image files contained in standard USB storage devices such as pendrives or SD card readers.
+The "disk image mode" will activate automatically whenever a standard USB storage device is connected to the USB port; if a floppy disk drive is connected then the "floppy disk mode" (the only mode available in older versions of the ROM) will activate instead.
+See [the documentation about the disk image mode](DISK_IMAGE_MODE.md) for details.

 ## Compiling

 To compile this ROM you can use [Sjasm](https://github.com/Konamiman/sjasm).
 Adjust the configuration flags as desired in [the config.asm file](/msx/config.asm) and run: